-If established, the Lake County Tourism Improvement District (LCTID) is a benefit assessment district proposed to help fund marketing and sales promotion efforts for Lake County, Lakeport, and Clearlake lodging businesses.
-As your Board is aware, this approach has been used successfully in other destination areas throughout the state to improve tourism and drive additional room nights.
+Lake County Tourism Improvement District (LCTID) is a benefit assessment district proposed to help fund marketing and sales promotion efforts for Lake County, Lakeport, and Clearlake lodging businesses.
+This approach has been used successfully in other destination areas throughout the state to improve tourism and drive additional room nights.
 The proposed LCTID includes all lodging businesses located within the boundaries of the cities of Lakeport and Clearlake and the unincorporated area of Lake County.

-Local hoteliers decided to pursue formation of the LCTID in order to create a dedicated revenue source devoted to marketing Lake County as a tourist, meeting, and events destination.
+Hoteliers decided to pursue formation of the LCTID in order to create a dedicated revenue source devoted to marketing Lake County as a tourist, meeting, and events destination.
 If established, the LCTID would generate approximately \$340,000 on an annual basis for promotion of travel and tourism specific to Lake County.